rantahar/Lattice-Field-Theory/source/index.rst

 Lattice field theory is a conceptually simple renormalization method: we divide the volume into a lattice of discrete points :math:`x\in aZ^4` and study a system with a finite volume :math:`V`.
-Since the intgeral is now finite, we can in principle calculate is directly (brute force, with supercomputers,) and get fully non-perturbative results.
+Since the integral is now finite, we can in principle calculate is directly (brute force, with supercomputers,) and get fully non-perturbative results.

 The full theory is recovered by taking the infinite volume and continuum limit :math:`v\to \infty, a\to0`.